 You can apply your cleanser, conditioner, oil sealant and styler all while still in the shower.
 Just keep your products close by and after your final rinse, turn off the water and work each product systemically through your hair.
 The application process is faster and your hair will maintain additional moisture generated from the warmth now in your bathroom.
 This is especially helpful if you have high porosity hair that’s protein to rapidly losing moisture.

 Making and keeping note of how your hair reacts to certain products and practices will eliminate wasted time trying to figure out what your hair likes and doesn’t like.
-Here’s a hair journal you may like: Just Grow Already Planner and Journal.
-What’s wonderful about this journal is it’s not limited to helping you organize your hair’s life.
 Your entire life can be organized!
-Give it a look-see.
+Check out this printable natural hair journal.